 Belfast, or things related to it, has been back in the news with a vengeance lately.
-Some headlines originate in politics: the role of the DUP in propping up Theresa May’s government, or the endless wrangling over Brexit, the border and the backstop.
+Some headlines originate in politics: the Protocol and the endless wrangling over Brexit.

-Some arise from culture, such as the latest Booker winner, Milkman, from the first Belfast-born author to win the prize, Anna Burns.
+Some arise from culture, such as the Booker winner, Milkman, from the first Belfast-born author to win the prize, Anna Burns.
 The good news for visitors, however, is the widespread absence of another B-word: bombs.
-(The New IRA set off a recent bomb in Londonderry, though, drawing increasing attention from the security services.)

 When I was at school in Belfast in the 1970s and 1980s, parts of the city fell under a designated zone in which illegitimately parked cars or suspicious- looking holdalls could be subjected to a ‘controlled explosion’ by the army.